 Open Devices and Printers in your Control Panel or the Zebra Setup Utilities tool if you don't see the printer in that Printers page.

 Right-click the Zebra printer, and then click Printer properties.

 Select the General tab, and add "Zebra" to the name

 If you are on a Mac and you went through the CUPS setup, you have already renamed your printer, so you should be able to skip this step!

 We don't have direct access to the hardware on your computer.
 In order to gain access, we need to use either a plugin or widget of some sort that can communicate and translate our code to the printer.
-QZ tray is the name of the printing widget if you are using Legacy Printing.
-We renamed the QZ Tray for our Universal Printing feature and call it the Check-Ins Printing App.
-To find out more, you can go to their website.
+Our printing widget is called the Check-Ins Printing App.

 To make sure your printer is working correctly, send a test print to the printer.

-- If you're using Universal printing and custom labels, click Test Custom Labels, and then click Send Test Print on the next page.
+If testing custom labels, click Test Custom Labels, and then click Send Test Print on the next page.

-If those steps still don't allow you to print, contact our support team.
+If those steps still don't allow you to print, contact the Planning Center Support Team.